seanj06/Burgers-R-Us-P5/README.md

 **Sorting, Filtering and Pagination**

-The products page has a sorting feature where users can sort products by Price A-Z, Price Z-A, Name A-Z, Name Z-A, Category A-Z, Category Z-A, Sub-category A-Z and Sub-category Z-A. This feauture is found at the top right of the page.
+The products page has a sorting feature where users can sort products by Price A-Z, Price Z-A, Name A-Z, Name Z-A, Category A-Z, Category Z-A, Sub-category A-Z and Sub-category Z-A. This feature is found at the top right of the page.

 ![product-sort-expand](docs/features/product-filter-expand.png)